wojciechszutryk/wojciechszutryk/README.md

 🔭 I’m currently working in SwarmCheck

-🌱 I’m currently working on my enginering thesis in Computer Science.

-😄 I have a bachelor of science degree in geodesy and cartography.
+😄 I have a bachelor of science degree in Computer Science and Geodesy and Cartography.

 🔧 I’m currently developing my programming skills.